Misrata Governorate: Misurata Provincia

 Some villages for Italian colonists were created in this 'province', greatly improving the farm production of the area: the most important was Villaggio Crispi.

 The population in the 1939 Census was of nearly 225,000 inhabitants, most of which were Arabs and Berbers.
 The Italians were nearly 10,000 and were concentrated in Misurata, Homs and some newly created villages for Italian colonists (Gioda, Crispi, Littoriano, Corradini, etc.)

 Most of the population was Muslim, but there was a growing community of Catholics due to the Italian colonists immigration.
 Additionally there were nearly one thousand Jews in Misurata.

 The province from 1939 was considered officially part of the Kingdom of Italy, with the same laws.
-It was one of the 4 new Italian provinces of the so-called Quarta Sponda (4th shore) of Mussolini's Greater Italia.
+It was one of the 4 new Italian provinces of the so-called Quarta Sponda (Fourth Shore) of Mussolini's Greater Italy.
 Indeed, on January 9, 1939, the colony of Italian Libya was incorporated into "metropolitan Italy" and thereafter considered an integral part of the Italian state (the French, in 1848, had incorporated French Algeria in the same manner).

 According to the 1939 Italian Census of Libya, these were the main population data: